afuma/afuma/README.md

 📅 Profile created on: Friday, February 29, 2024

-🛠️ Last update on Fri Jun 07 2024
+🛠️ Last update on Sat Jun 08 2024

-**208 day before 2025 ⏱**
+**207 day before 2025 ⏱**

-🤖 This README.md is updated with cruelty, by Bicko ❤️
+🤖 This README.md is updated with horror, by Bicko ❤️

 Thank you for visiting!
 Feel free to explore my repositories and let's code something amazing together!